MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/vsm.md

 If “[mode based execution control (MBEC)](#mode-based-execute-control-(mbec))” is enabed, user and kernel mode execute protections can be set seperately.

+Higher VTLs can set the memory protection for a GPA through the [HvCallModifyVtlProtectionMask](hypercalls/HvCallModifyVtlProtectionMask.md) hypercall.

 ### Memory Protection Hierarchy

 Memory access permissions can be set by a number of sources for a particular VTL.
 Each VTL’s permissions can potentially be restricted by a number of other VTLs, as well as by the host partition.
 The order in which protections are applied is the following: